lambdaclass/concrete/ROADMAP.md

   the block's value when a branch/arm ends with a value; all-statement forms stay statements. `check_trailing_value_blocks.sh`.

-**Highest-leverage next items (updated 2026-07-05), in order:** conditional Copy (Phase 7 #3 — pre-trial prerequisite, see the external-validation gate;
-it also lets the `T: Copy`-bounded std helpers serve `Option<i32>`-class types naturally), then #18 (callable-values implementation) and #35 (the validation project) as the phase's exit path. ✅ Landed 2026-07-05: 13b / H11 (by-value non-Copy projection rejected, E0290 — KNOWN_HOLES OPEN section is empty again). ✅ Landed 2026-07-02: #24a (sub-file diagnostic attribution) and Phase 7 #38b / H12 (std fully front-end checked, exemption deleted).
+**Highest-leverage next items (updated 2026-07-05), in order:** #18 (callable-values implementation) and #35 (the validation project) as the phase's exit path — both former blockers are done. ✅ Landed 2026-07-05: 13b / H11 (by-value non-Copy projection rejected, E0290 — KNOWN_HOLES OPEN section is empty again) and conditional Copy (Phase 7 #3 — `Option<T>`/`Result<T,E>`/
+Copy-marked generics are Copy iff all substituted payloads are Copy; both pre-trial prerequisites for the external-validation gate are now met).
+✅ Landed 2026-07-02: #24a (sub-file diagnostic attribution) and Phase 7 #38b
+/ H12 (std fully front-end checked, exemption deleted).
 Everything else in the active list is pull-condition-gated or polish.

 13a. ✅ **DONE (2026-06-28) — wildcard/discard and nested-scope locals no longer
    bypass linearity.** The `_`/discard half landed first (E0286 must-use, E0287